keploy/community-blog/clrg094ok000908jtekc9fank.md

 **Cons**:

-1. Postman, despite having a very seamless integration with the different version control, can still have a chance of conflicts raised when working on a collaborative and large project.
+1. Postman, despite having a very seamless integration with the different version controls, can still have a chance of conflicts when working on a collaborative and large project.
 This could get worse with, well you know, merge conflicts :)

 2. Doesn’t have a lot of workarounds while working with SOAP API’s or non-RESTful API’s.